Tada Never Falls in Love: Characters

-The main character is a second-year student at Koinosei High School attached to Ginga University.
-He belongs to the photography department.
-His parents died in a car accident 10 years ago.
-He and his sister Yui live with their grandfather.
-They help him in his "Tada Coffee Shop".
+The main character, Mitsuyoshi is a second-year student at Koinosei High School attached to Ginga University.
+He is good at photography and belongs to the photography department.
+His parents died in a car accident ten years ago.
+Mitsuyoshi and his sister Yui live with their grandfather, helping him at Tada Coffee Shop.
 He aims to become a famous photographer like his father.
-He is loved by others because he is quiet but sincere and is attentive to others.
-He is good at landscape photography.
-He is afraid of heights.
-He uses a Nikon D7200.
+Mitsuyoshi is loved by others due to her quiet, yet sincere and attentive personality.